joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/30/arts/television/jimmy-kimmel-donald-trump.html?searchResultPosition=1

 **Pieces of a Doomed Aircraft Come Back to the Intrepid**\
 `In 1945, two bombers did not make it back from a raid on Japan.
-Now parts of their plane will return to the carrier they took off from.`\
+Now parts of one of the planes will return to the carrier it took off from.`\
 https://nytimes.com/2023/03/30/nyregion/aircraft-intrepid-world-war.html?searchResultPosition=2

 **King Charles Visits Germany in First Foreign Trip as Monarch**\